solgon-network/solgon-network.github.io/_oslyrichouse/bitch_on.md

 ***In Progress***<br>
 Baby You're Retard<br>
 Please Dont Even Get Me Started<br>
-You Cant Function, Or Something<br>
+You Cant Function, Or Something
-I Swear Your Smoking Something<br>
+I Swear Your Smoking Something

-You Bitch <br>
+You Bitch
-On And On And On And On And On And On And On And On x4<br>
+On And On And On And On And On And On And On And On x4